Spain to trial mixing COVID-19 vaccines after restricting AstraZeneca shot

-Healthcare & PharmaceuticalsSpain to trial mixing COVID-19 vaccines after restricting AstraZeneca shot

-Spain will study the effects of mixing different coronavirus vaccines, government researchers said on Monday, responding to shifting guidelines on the safety of the AstraZeneca's (AZN.L) shot.
+MADRID (Reuters) -Spain will study the effects of mixing different coronavirus vaccines, government researchers said on Monday, responding to shifting guidelines on the safety of the AstraZeneca’s shot.

 Along with several other European countries, Spain has restricted vaccines produced by the Anglo-Swedish drug maker to people over 60 after regulators linked it to a rare form of brain blood clots, mostly in younger women.